Skip to navigation Skip to content

 To add or delete CS Periods, see Child Support Period Management Cuba Process Help.

 After each change is made to a CS Period, a message displays stating that eligibility must be saved.
-Cancelled the message without saving eligibility.
+Cancel the message without saving eligibility.
 If eligibility is saved at this point, some of the CS Periods may be removed that have just been updated.

-CS Period cut short on an ended reverse case
+CS Period cut short on an ended reverse case number

 • Delete that CS Period

-• Add a new CS Period with the same start date but with a later end date to match the later CS Period end date of the active reverse case
+• Add a new CS Period with the same start date but with a later end date to match the later CS Period end date of the active reverse case number

 • Add any subsequent/new CS Periods